eyovvalupe/eyovvalupe/README.md

 </p>

-- 👈 I have expertise in smart contract and web3 integration.
+- 👈 I have expertise in Full stack development.

 - 👀 I’m interested in blockchain with Python & Golang world.